RogersJohn/deadlands-campaign-manager/Wiki/john-henry-public.md

 His workshop has become essential to the Vanderbilt Continental Express's operations.
 When engineers face technical challenges, they increasingly turn to John Henry for solutions.
 When equipment fails mysteriously, John Henry often manages to repair it even when the cause of failure defies explanation.

-## Recent Injury
+## The Scars He Carries

-Those who work closely with John Henry have noticed that he moves more carefully than a man his age should, sometimes grimacing with pain during physical exertion.
-He bears visible scars that suggest recent serious injury, though he deflects questions about their origin with polite but firm boundaries.
+Those who work closely with John Henry have noticed he moves with unusual care, though not from obvious pain or disability.
+When fully clothed, he appears physically sound, showing no visible signs of injury.

-The specifics of what happened remain his private business, but the effects are clear—whatever trauma he endured has left lasting marks both physical and psychological.
-Some speculate about the cause:

-- An experiment that went catastrophically wrong?
-- An attack by hostile forces?
-- Simple frontier violence?
-- A construction accident during previous employment?

-John Henry doesn't discuss it, and those who press too hard find themselves politely but firmly redirected to other topics.
+However, those who have glimpsed him without his shirt—medical staff assisting with patient treatment, or colleagues in situations requiring physical work—report significant scarring on his torso.
+The marks suggest severe trauma from some catastrophic injury, though the specifics remain unclear.

+John Henry does not discuss these scars.
+Questions about their origin receive polite deflection or professional redirection to other topics.
+The wounds themselves have healed completely—no infection, no ongoing complications, just the permanent marks of whatever violence occurred.

+What's puzzling is how thoroughly healed these injuries appear.
+For scars of such severity, one would expect ongoing medical complications, reduced physical capability, or at least some visible difficulty with certain movements.
+John Henry demonstrates none of these limitations, moving with full range of motion and showing no signs of the trauma that must have caused such extensive scarring.

+It's yet another mystery about a man who seems to collect them.

 ## The Personal Mystery